ArfaKhalid/Transaction-Data-Analysis/README.md

-# Transaction-Data-Analysis
-## Bank Transaction Management
+# Transaction Data Management

-Welcome to the Bank Transaction Management project!
-This repository guides you through the process of creating a new table called `bank_accounts` and demonstrates various transaction management scenarios using PostgreSQL.
-Whether you're dealing with simple inserts, updates, rollbacks, or exploring different transaction isolation levels, this project provides hands-on examples and explanations.
+This repository reflects my exploration of PostgreSQL's transaction management capabilities, focusing on a table called `bank_accounts`.
+Join me as I walk through the creation of the table, showcase atomic transactions, demonstrate rollback scenarios, and delve into various transaction isolation levels.

 ## Table of Contents